projectchrono/chrono/readme.txt

   be used as a template for CMake-based external projects that use Chrono::Engine.

-- License has been switched to GPL v.3
+- A new WIKI has been started in the web site, aimed at containing instructions and tutorials.

 Release 1.2.0
 12-1-2011